BackToTech-Study/TestingKATA/Bug Reporting/Glossary_StudyResources.md

 Severity is how severe a bug is!
 The severity of a bug is derived based on the effect of that bug on the system.
 It indicates the level of threat that a bug can affect the system.
 Severity is divided into levels, such as-Severity:
 Realizing the Severity of a bug is critical from risk assessment and management point of view.

-	Blocker: The defect affects critical functionality or critical data.
+- **Blocker**: The defect affects critical functionality or critical data.
 It does not have a workaround.
 Is a type of a bug that blocks further testing
 	Ex: Cannot login and test the application.

-	Critical: The defect affects major functionality or major data.
+- **Critical**: The defect affects major functionality or major data.
 It has a workaround but is not obvious and is difficult.
 	Ex: Such bugs disable the app’s main functionality and are primarily fixed.
 	(App crashes while performing an operation)

-	Major: The defect represents a major loss of functionality.
+- **Major**: The defect represents a major loss of functionality.
 It has a workaround, but major parts of the functionality are missing.
 	Ex: The product quantity can only be updated from the cart page.

-	Minor: The defect affects minor functionality or non-critical data.
+- **Minor**: The defect affects minor functionality or non-critical data.
 It has an easy workaround.
 	Ex: The text does not fit entirely in an input bar.

-	Trivial/LOW: The defect does not affect functionality or data.
+- **Trivial/LOW**: The defect does not affect functionality or data.
 It does not even need a workaround.
 It does not impact productivity or efficiency.
 It is merely an inconvenience.
 	EX: wrong button size

 ### Bug Priority
 Priority is how quickly a bug should be fixed and eradicated from the website.
 Bug priority indicates the sense of urgency for dealing with a bug on our website.

-	Low: The repair of the defect can be done once the more serious defect has been fixed
+- **Low**: The repair of the defect can be done once the more serious defect has been fixed

-	Medium: During the normal course of the development activities defect should be resolved.
+- **Medium**: During the normal course of the development activities defect should be resolved.
 It can wait until a new version is created

-	High: The defect must be resolved as soon as possible as it affects the system severely and cannot be used until it is fixed
+- **High**: The defect must be resolved as soon as possible as it affects the system severely and cannot be used until it is fixed

 ### Good to be aware of